ashwath-karthikeyan/ashwath-karthikeyan.github.io/_posts/2000-01-07-kalman-filter.markdown

 2. There might be unaccounted-for errors in the dynamics, and these errors may be non-Gaussian.

+#### Conclusion

-Therefore, it can be said that the EKF relies heavily on matrix operations and linear algebra, which significantly reduces computation.
+EKF relies heavily on matrix operations and linear algebra, which significantly reduces computation.
 However, it assumes Gaussian noise and the ability to linearize the system being estimated.
 This makes it suitable for many applications but inadequate for more complex, non-linear environments.
 When more computational power is available, other state estimation techniques, such as particle filters, offer a superior alternative.
 They can handle non-linearities and arbitrary noise distributions more effectively, although they require more complex mathematics and significantly higher computational resources.
 Despite the increased complexity, particle filters provide robust performance in a wider range of scenarios, making them a more versatile choice for challenging applications.

 Here is the [github repo](https://github.com/ashwath-karthikeyan/kalman-filter.git) for the problem statement and solution code.